Macron and Orban defend opposing EU visions

 "It supports the traditional family model of one man and one woman, keeps anti-Semitism at bay, and gives a chance for growth," he added.

-His vision of Europe stood in diametric contrast to Merkel's concept of shared "European identity".
+His vision of Europe stood in diametric opposition to Merkel's shared "European identity", as the EU heads toward its next elections in 2019.

-"Hungary must prioritize geopolitical considerations over ideological thinking.
-Hungary is and will remain a dedicated member of the Western alliance system.
-But that does not change the geographical constraints," he said.
+"Hungary must prioritize geopolitical considerations ...
+Hungary is and will remain a dedicated member of the Western alliance system, but that does not change geographical constraints," Orban said.

 "To our west is the land of German iron chancellors, to our east is the world of Slavic soldier peoples, and to our south are massive crowds of Muslim people.
 Berlin, Moscow, Istanbul - Hungary exists in this space.
-We need to make calculations based on this," Orban said.
+We need to make calculations based on this," he said.